(Part 2 of 7 decades)

 Ye-Ye!
 Shake!
 World!

 Rock'n'Roll has always been shaped by everybody.
-So why do we even have to specify 'Women In Rock'?
+So why do we even have to specify 'Women Of Rock'?

 Because presence defeats absence.
 You have to see something to know that it's there.
 When someone is kept out of sight, it's that much more crucial to shine the spotlight on them at every turn, until everyone finally recognizes who was there all along.